LedgerHQ/app-bitcoin/tests/README.md

 These tests are implemented in Python and can be executed either using the [Speculos](https://github.com/LedgerHQ/speculos) emulator or a Ledger Nano S/X.

-All the commands in this folder are meant to be run from the `tests` folder, not from the root.
+All the commands in this folder are meant to be ran from the `tests` folder, not from the root.

 Python dependencies are listed in [requirements.txt](requirements.txt), install them using [pip](https://pypi.org/project/pip/)